Remote working is here to stay… How can your business adapt?

 SharePoint is a web-based collaboration platform, which integrates tightly with Microsoft Office.
 As it is highly configurable, usage varies from organisation to organisation, but some of the most common use cases are:

-Allows employees to store, archive, track, manage and report on documents and resources.
+Content and Document Management: Allows employees to store, archive, track, manage and report on documents and resources.
 They can easily access files wherever they’re working, ensuring they always have the most up-to-date version.
 SharePoint integrates tightly with numerous Microsoft 365 applications, such as Word and Excel, allowing multiple employees to share, access, edit and collaborate on files.
 Robust document versioning makes it easy to a history of changes and, if necessary, roll back to a previous edition.
 This feature is particularly valuable where you have groups collaborating on the same document.
 However, employees can also work independently by checking documents out.
 This is ideal where several edits need to be made and you need to prevent others from working on or reviewing the document until you’ve finished.
 Once the document is checked back in, others are free to access, edit and review.

-A SharePoint intranet or intranet portal allows organisations to better engage employees by providing a centralised location to manage internal communication and information.
+Intranet and Social Network: A SharePoint intranet or intranet portal allows organisations to better engage employees by providing a centralised location to manage internal communication and information.
 You can share rich multimedia, personalised news and companywide, departmental or intra-departmental announcements.
 In some organisations, Yammer has superseded the social network functions of SharePoint as it offers many similar features with a familiar social media style layout.
 Alternatively, you can include a Yammer feed in a SharePoint site such as a highlight of the most recent conversations.

-SharePoint contains features to support teamwork such as; project scheduling, shared mailboxes, social collaboration and document storage.
+Collaboration: SharePoint contains features to support teamwork such as; project scheduling, shared mailboxes, social collaboration and document storage.

-SharePoint Server hosts OneDrive for Business, which employees can use to store and synchronise personal documents, as well as publicly or privately share them with others when needed.
+File Hosting: SharePoint Server hosts OneDrive for Business, which employees can use to store and synchronise personal documents, as well as publicly or privately share them with others when needed.

-SharePoint also contains an enterprise app store to further customise your platform.
+Custom Applications: SharePoint also contains an enterprise app store to further customise your platform.

 There is also a two-way integration between Microsoft Teams and SharePoint.
 Every time a Team is created in Teams, a SharePoint modern team site is automatically created to support it.
 All documents uploaded to the Team are automatically stored in the SharePoint teams’ site.
-SharePoint also powers the

-Replace bulky desktops for laptops
+Replace bulky desktops with laptops

 The portability of laptops gives them the edge over desktops when it comes to remote working, allowing employees to easily change up their working location without needing to change device.

 Fortunately for businesses, laptop costs have come down to match workstation costs when it comes to ‘the standard workhorse’.
-Many office-based workers will be used to working on multiple screens so may wish to replicate this setup at home, in which case you should also invest in a docking station which retains those critical USB/HDMI ports and wired connections associated with desktops.
+Many office-based workers will be used to working on multiple screens so may wish to replicate this setup at home, in which case you should also invest in a docking station that retains those critical USB/HDMI ports and wired connections associated with desktops.

 The downside to working from laptops is bad ergonomics.
 Encourage your employees to build an optimal working space, with things like a supportive chair, using a riser so the laptop screen is at eye level, and angling the keyboard down.
 This is will help avoid things like back pain or muscle aches and strains.